The NZ Navigator Trust has a portfolio of digital spaces to equip a thriving charitable and community sector in Aotearoa New Zealand.

 - Single assessment - one person completes the assessment on behalf of the organisation, usually starting with an off-line discussion of the assessment questions with others in your organisation.

-- Multiple participant assessment - more than one person completes the assessment.
+- Multiple participant assessment - more than one person completes the assessment, like a survey.
 The multiple participant report collates everyone’s responses into a single report.

 3. Create and complete a new assessment.